freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/tutorials/plastics-with-blender/2-create-mesh.md

 Open Blender, clear the scene with `A`, `X`, `Enter`.
 Then, click on *File -> Import -> Scalable Vector Graphics (.svg)*, navigate to where you've saved the SVG in the previous step, select `Plastics.svg`, and hit *Import*.

-You probably won't see much due to the imported size.
+You might not see much due to the imported size.
 If there were no errors, you should see your imported plastics in the Outliner.
 Select them and press numpad `.` while hovering over the 3D viewport to zoom in.

 > [!note]
 > You might run into another issue due to the size of the plastics: Camera clipping.
 To fix that, press `N` with your cursor over the 3D Viewport, select *View* and set something like 0.001m for *Clip Start*.